-Your Cocoon Swaddle Bag is made from GOTS certified organic cotton and elastane*, and filled with GOTS certified organic cotton.
+Your Cocoon Swaddle Sack is made from GOTS certified organic cotton and elastane*, and filled with GOTS certified organic cotton.
 When cared for properly, this product will last several years and can be used for more than one baby.
 Our TOGs don't lose their warmth ratings over time, but a gentle fluff up in the dryer on a low setting helps maintain the fiber's loft, allowing air to circulate more effectively.

-If you've received a second-hand Cocoon Swaddle Bag, check for loose threads, stable zips and any stretch around the neck before using.
+If you've received a second-hand Cocoon Swaddle Sack, check for loose threads, stable zips and any stretch around the neck before using.
 Contact our Customer Service team if you're unsure if you have received the correct size for your baby's weight.